MrCampbellICS4U/InfiniteLoopers/journal.md

 added a `PlayerInfo` type to make sharing information about players easier
 removed the badly-designed `client.Game`, putting everything in `client.Client`
 consolidated ping and tps into one packet
+made `client.Canvas` a lot nicer (it just asks the client for values like x, y, ping instead of storing them (the client's already storing them))